aaron-grau/curic/react/projects/todos/README.md

 };
 ```

-**Test your code: Try running your function in the console and make sure that it calls the success function that you passed to it.**
+**Test your code** - Try running your function in the console and make sure
+that it calls the success function that you passed to it.

 ### Reducers

 Redux reducers manage the shape of our application state.

 We want to build a state that allows us to easily add, remove, and update todos.
-In a hash, we get O(1) querying, updating, and deleting if we know the id - if
-we stored our list of todos in an array, all of these operations would be O(n).
+If we stored our list of todos in an array querying, updating and deleting would
-Therefore, we'll be using the following state shape:
+be O(n).
+Using a hash to store our todos, we get O(1) for all of those
+operations given the id of any todo.

+Thus, the `todos` slice of our application might look something like this:
 ```js
 {
   '1': {